chimerakang/go-quick-guide/docs/web-1.md

 	"net/http"
 )

-// HandlerFunc defines the request handler used by gee type HandlerFunc func(http.ResponseWriter, *http.Request)
+// HandlerFunc defines the request handler used by goo type HandlerFunc func(http.ResponseWriter, *http.Request)

 // Engine implement the interface of ServeHTTP